engpauloandrade/engpauloandrade/README.md

 - :construction_worker: Mecatronic Engineer;
-- :computer: Software developer at Frenet - .NET-C# | SQLServer;
+- :computer: Software developer Full Stack at Luz Engenharia Financeira - .NET-C# | SQLServer;
 - :calling:  I'm developing an app as a personal project for Android using Xamarin Forms.;